 A business can purchase items to resell without paying state sales tax.
 The tax liability is passed from the wholesaler or distributor to the retailer, who will then charge sales tax to the end-user of the item.

-Wholesalers and distributors will require a sales tax number and a completed a Kentucky Resale Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Kentucky Resale Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.

 If you have questions about the sales tax permit, the Kentucky Department of Revenue has a guide to sales taxes in Kentucky or can be contacted: